The 10 Best Cursor Competitors and Alternatives in 2026

 JetBrains AI excels for developer teams who need a tightly integrated AI assistant in JetBrains IDEs.
 It’s not for teams using other development environments.

-How we evaluated these Cursor competitors
+How I evaluated these Cursor competitors

-What we looked for:
+What I looked for:

 • Dev environment support: We checked for support of common IDEs like VS Code and IntelliJ, compatibility with required programming languages and frameworks, and integration with other development tools.